destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ### 📝 Katas

-- Setup React Native app (with latest version of library) on Android or iOS (can be simulators)
+- Setup React Native app (with latest version of library) on Android or iOS (can use simulators)

 ---